box/developer.box.com/content/pages/changelog/index.md

 improving the relevancy of search results and performance.
 This change does not effect how metadata is tokenized.

-Notable changes to the API-initiated searches include:
+Notable changes to searches include:
 * The ability to use "[stop words](wiki-stop-words)" (e.g. to do list)
 * Improved Japanese search